 - Swimming pool

-Cedar Crest Hospital is proud to offer a number of treatment options designed to help children, teens, adults, older adults, active duty military personnel, and their families who are struggling with a variety of mental health disorders.
+Our hospital in Belton is proud to offer a number of treatment options designed to help children, teens, adults, older adults, active duty military personnel, and their families who are struggling with a variety of mental health disorders.
 We are available 24/7 to offer a helping hand to those in need.

-When it has been determined that you no longer require the intensive treatment level of an inpatient program, you and your loved ones will meet with a case manager to discuss your continuing care options.
+When it has been determined that you no longer require the intensive treatment level of an inpatient treatment center, you and your loved ones will meet with a case manager to discuss your continuing care options.
 Additionally, we will provide you with local support services that you can reach out to, to help you cope with the transition process into your next phase of treatment.
 When discharge day arrives, you will meet with all members of your treatment team to ensure that you are stable and have an appropriate home environment to return to.